DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Profiles.md

 ## Deleting Profiles

 Steps:
-1. In the window header, select the from the dropdown the profile you want to delete
+1. In the window header, select the profile you wish to delete from the dropdown list.
 2. Click on the dustbin icon next to the profiles list.
 3. Confirm.